ARMmbed/mbed_OS_API_Docs/docs/Digital_Interfaces/CAN.md

+# CAN

-CAN or Controller-area Network is a bus standard designed to allow microcontrollers and devices to communicate with each other without a host computer.
+CAN or Controller-Area Network is a bus standard designed to allow microcontrollers and devices to communicate with each other without a host computer.

 ## Hello World!